-I was recently contacted by Kiss Me Organics about trying their Organic Matcha Green Tea Powder.
-I had read about matcha on other blogs and was definitely interested in giving it a try.
+Lately I have read about matcha on other blogs and was definitely interested in giving it a try.
 I love green tea, and have known of some of the benefits of green tea for a while.
 However, as it’s gotten hotter out I have found myself not wanting to drink a hot cup of tea.
 When I found out that matcha powder can be used in smoothies, baked goods, and more, I was excited to try it out!
-(And make sure you check out the bottom of this post if you are interested in trying it out for yourself!)

 I would say that I enjoy green tea and matcha powder for the antioxidants and improved skin health.
 I didn’t particularly notice an increase in energy, but I also drink coffee in the morning around the same time that I was drinking my smoothies.
-(I only ate one of the cookies so far, and again I had just drank a few cups of coffee).
-Since today is the first day of the June Sunday Smoothie Link up, I decided to use one of my Matcha Smoothie Recipes to share!
+(So far I’ve only eaten one of the cookies, and again I had just drank a few cups of coffee).

 I made matcha green tea cookies not too long ago. they looked a LOT less attractive than yours! haha!
 I bought the matcha by mistake at DavidsTea – it was not the flavour I was looking for so I needed something to do with it and was pleasantly surprised when I learned I could make cookies with them!